Bipolar II disorder involves periods of depression and periods of elevated mood, called hypomania. This is like mania but less extreme.

 - order tests, such as blood tests, to rule out other possible causes

-The doctor may also use a checklist to identify hypomania.
+The doctor may also use a

 It is usually long term and continuous.
 If a person stops treatment, even when they feel well, symptoms can return.